rjsalvadorr/recolecko/readme.md

 `Projects/00001-nowaydude-79bpm-01.wav`

 This shouldn't be a problem though.
 Say I made a project every day, starting from March 18, 2018.
 I'll get to project #`9999` on August 2, 2045.

+## TECHNICAL CONSIDERATIONS

+### Item Reports

+A standard filename format allows for scripting and reporting.
+The main goal of all this: to ensure that I never lose a file again.
+Every item will have two identifiers (project ID and name), and therefore, two different ways to see what's related to it.

+For a basic thing, I see it like so:

+1. Scripts to read various filenames in the folders.
+    + Probably in Python
+    + Called through batch file and shell script
+1. Outputs a series of text files:
+    + files sorted by tempo
+    + files sorted by name
+    + files sorted by format
+    + CSV file with all that info.
+Fields in the report:
+        * id
+        * name
+        * tempo
+        * version
+        * path relative to root

+### Other Scripts

+1. Create jam folder using current date.
+1. Create next project folder.